shivam-0510/CodePulse/README.md

-# CodeRush - Compile and Execute code in 40+ languages
+# CodeEditor - Compile and Execute code in 40+ languages

 ⚡️ A code editor that compiles and runs your code on the web.
 ## Features: